CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab4.1.md

 7. Similarly, right-click on the **PO** query.
 Select **Enable staging** to remove the check mark.

-   > **Note**: We do not have to disable staging for the other three queries because Enable Load was disabled in Power BI Desktop (from where these queries were copied).
+   > **Note**: We do not have to disable staging for the other three queries because Enable Load was disabled in Power BI Desktop (from where these queries were copied from).

 ## Task 3: Configure Data Destination for Supplier and PO queries